node-formidable/formidable/Readme.md

 #### incomingForm.bytesReceived

 The amount of bytes received for this form so far.
-Useful for rolling your own upload progress bar.

 #### incomingForm.bytesExpected